← Back to Blog

 • → Human agents now handle complex issues and customizations only

 These numbers are conservative.
-They don't include the value of reduced chargebacks, improved review scores, or the cart abandonment outbound play.
-The base case alone pays for the system 5.9x over.
+They don't factor in reduced chargebacks, improved review scores, or the cart recovery outbound play.

 Is This Right for Your Store?

-It's not the right fit if your support calls are almost entirely complex, judgment-heavy conversations — custom orders with highly variable specifications, enterprise B2B negotiations, that kind of thing.
-But for the vast majority of ecommerce brands, the bulk of calls are predictable, answerable, and ripe for automation.
+It isn't the right fit if your support calls are almost entirely complex, judgment-heavy conversations: custom orders with wildly variable specs, enterprise B2B negotiations, anything where every call is different.
+For most ecommerce brands, the bulk of calls are predictable, answerable, and ripe for automation.

-The implementation matters.
-A generic voice bot will frustrate your customers.
-A properly built AI voice agent — integrated with your actual systems, trained on your actual policies, designed around your actual call flows — will outperform a human agent on speed and availability while matching them on accuracy.
+Implementation matters.
+A generic voice bot frustrates your customers.
+A properly built AI voice agent, integrated with your actual systems, trained on your actual policies, designed around your actual call flows, outperforms a human on speed and availability and matches them on accuracy.

 The question isn't whether voice AI works for ecommerce.
 It does.
 The question is whether you want to keep losing revenue to unanswered calls and burning budget on avoidable support overhead while your competitors figure this out first.